 The road goes up and you'll see a stone wall in front of you.
 Cross the Wall and you're going to discover yourself in a tiny valley and another one.
 The route gets quite muddy.

-The route goes up to encounter another wire fence with a easy stile to pass with more rock structure ahead.
+The route goes up to encounter another wire fence with an easy style to pass with more rock structure ahead.
 This marks the mid-point.

 Stage 3 Take a hard left turn from the fence to go up to the top of the cliff.
 As you advance up sometimes, with some enormous drops (be careful) you will be very near to the edge of the cliff.

 There are enormous views as well, so take breaks to get your camera out.
 Looking east you can see Staffin's village below then Raasay Islands, Rona Islands and then beyond Torridon's mountains on the Mainland.